 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 have now come into force and it is now mandatory for a rented property to have an Electrical Inspection Condition Report (EICR) prior to being Let.
 All existing Tenancies must have an EICR in place by 1st April 2021.
 The EICR has to be renewed every 5 years.

-We therefore recommend that all rented properties have the fixed wiring checked and certified on a regular basis by suitably qualified electricians and a EICR lodged on file.
+We therefore require all rented properties have the fixed wiring checked and are certified by suitably qualified electricians and a EICR lodged on file.

 Fire & Carbon Monoxide Safety

-These alarms must be tested prior to each new Tenancy and this would be carried out as a standard part of the Schedule Of Condition.
+These alarms must be tested prior to each new Tenancy and this is carried out as a standard part of the Schedule Of Condition.
 Any non-working alarms would then be replaced at the Landlord’s expense.

 Energy Performance Certificate

-Although sellers of property are no longer required to provide a HIPS package, Landlords of rented properties are still legally required to provide an Energy Performance Certificate (EPC).
+Landlords of rented properties are legally required to provide an Energy Performance Certificate (EPC).

-The law requires an EPC to be available so that prospective tenants can to make an informed choice before signing a tenancy agreement.
-The EPC also has to be a minimum of an “E” grade to be Let.
-Currently we can organise an EPC for £60 or thereabouts but we will be able to access the EPC online if it has been already assessed.
+The law requires an EPC to be available so that prospective Tenants can make an informed choice before signing a Tenancy Agreement.
+The EPC must be a minimum of an E grade to be Let.
+Currently we can organise an EPC for £65 or thereabouts but we will be able to access the EPC online if it has been already assessed.
 The good news is that EPC’s have a shelf-life of ten years.

 Non-Payment of Rent